rwarren/atlassian-markdown/README.md

 This provides a full field renderer AND a {markdown} macro that can be placed inside exiisting wiki rendered fields.

-The markdown is provided by a combination of JMarkdown and PageDown which is the code the StackOverFlow editor is based on.
+The markdown is provided by a combination of Markdown4J and PageDown which is the code the StackOverFlow editor is based on.

-JSoup is used under the covers to perform XSS whitelisting and Google Pretty is used to get code highlighting
+JSoup is used under the covers to perform XSS whitelisting

 Ideas for future improvements are :